Mr-oxm/Basera/README.md

 - Layer rendering is **cached** — only dirty layers are re-rendered
 - **Tile-based rendering** architecture is included and ready for activation on large canvases
 - GPU-ready abstraction: the blending engine's functional interface allows drop-in CuPy/GPU replacements

 ---

+## Known Issues & Limitations

+This is an early alpha — the following are known problems that need to be addressed:

+### Performance
+- [ ] Rendering can be slow on large canvases or with many layers
+- [ ] UI may freeze during heavy filter/adjustment operations
+- [ ] Memory usage is not optimized — large documents consume excessive RAM
+- [ ] Undo/redo stack holds full image copies, causing memory bloat

+### Layers
+- [ ] Layer groups do not composite correctly in all cases
+- [ ] Dragging layers to reorder can be unreliable
+- [ ] Clipping masks may not update visually in real time
+- [ ] Deleting layers sometimes leaves stale render artifacts

+### Masking
+- [ ] Layer masks do not paint or preview correctly in many scenarios
+- [ ] Mask feathering and refinement produce inconsistent results
+- [ ] No quick mask mode for visual mask editing

+### Tools
+- [ ] **Move tool** is not working — cannot drag layers on the canvas
+- [ ] **Selection tools** have no visible selection box / marching ants indicator
+- [ ] Clone Stamp and Healing Brush source point is not visualized
+- [ ] Text tool has limited editing — no in-canvas text reflow
+- [ ] Brush engine lacks pressure sensitivity and dynamics
+- [ ] Transform handles are not rendered on the canvas

+### General
+- [ ] No file save/export (only open is functional)
+- [ ] Keyboard shortcuts may conflict or not work on all platforms
+- [ ] Zoom and pan can feel sluggish at high zoom levels
+- [ ] No crash recovery or auto-save
+- [ ] Filter previews are not live — must apply to see result

+---